To sum up the above: in a blaming, shaming culture such as the one we live in, there are two forms of guilt, so

-with the result that they often take on guilt and blame for things that are not theirs in the first place.
+tends to lead into the dilemma of often taking on guilt and blame for things that are not theirs in the first place.

 ownership: we own it, we are responsible for it - it was our choice: appropriate guilt is natural, good and

 - Exercises to determine how you might go about dealing with guilt (Workshops only).

-Understanding The Source of Guilt
+Dealing with The Source of Guilt

 To understand any strong, troublesome emotion of guilt, you need to see clearly three parts of your

 - The actual upsetting physical-social situation and event, what you did, and what others did, and the

 outcomes or results.

 - The thoughts, wishful images, and self-talk you had before, during, and after the event, but especially

 just before feeling bad.
 This includes what you had originally hoped would happen and how you now

 wish it had worked out.